monemati/PX4-ROS2-Gazebo-YOLOv8/README.md

 cd ~/PX4-ROS2-Gazebo-YOLOv8
 python keyboard-mavsdk-test.py
 ```
-When you run the last command a blank window will open for reading inputs from keyboard. focus on that window by clicking on it, then hit "r" on keyboard to arm the drone and use WASD and Up-Down-Left-Right on the keyboard for flying the drone.
+When you run the last command a blank window will open for reading inputs from keyboard. focus on that window by clicking on it, then hit "r" on keyboard to arm the drone and use WASD and Up-Down-Left-Right on the keyboard for flying.

 ### Fly using ROS 2
 You need several terminals.